Fair Allocation based on Diminishing Differences: Introduction

-Besides fair division, set-extensions have been applied for committee voting~\citep{ALL16a} and social choice correspondences~(see e.g., \citep{BDS01a,KePe84a}).
+Besides fair division, set extensions have been applied for committee voting~\citep{ALL16a} and social choice correspondences~(see e.g., \citep{BDS01a,KePe84a}).
 Recently, set extensions have also been used in philosophic works on ethics.
 Suppose an ethical agent has to choose between several actions.
-He is unsure between two ethical theories, each of which ranks the choices differently.
-Thus, each choice is in fact a lottery.
-Using the SD set-extension, \citet{aboodi2017intertheoretic} shows that, in some cases, the agent can still choose an ethically-best action.
+He/she is unsure between two ethical theories, each of which ranks the actions differently.
+Due to this uncertainty about theories, each action can be considered a lottery.
+Using the SD set extension, \citet{aboodi2017intertheoretic} and \citet{tarsney2018exceeding} show that, in some cases, the agent can choose an ethically-best action despite the ethical uncertainty.

-In social choice theory, it is common to study restricted domains of preference profiles, such as single-peaked, single-crossing or level-$r$-consensus \citep{Mahajne2015Level,Nitzan2017Level1}.
+In social choice theory, it is common to study restricted domains of preference profiles, such as single-peaked, single-crossing or level-$r$-consensus \citep{Mahajne2015Level,nitzan2018flexible}.
 Many problems are much easier to solve in such restricted domains than in the domain of all preferences \citep{Elkind2014Detecting,ELP17a}.
 The present paper focuses on a restriction to preferences satisfying the DD assumption, which has not been studied so far.

 Many works on fair allocation of indivisible items look for allocations that are only approximately-fair, for example, envy-free up to at most one item \citep{lipton2004approximately,budish2011combinatorial}.
 In contrast, we are interested in allocations that are fair without approximations.
 Naturally, such allocations do not always exist, so we are interested in finding conditions under which they exist.